New Amazon Day shipping option lets you pick the day you get deliveries

 Amazon is slowly rolling out a new delivery option for its Prime members in the US, called Amazon Day, the company said Friday.
 The invite-only program lets members set a specific day of the week for their shipments to arrive.

 For example, if you pick Thursday, all the stuff you bought during the week, and select at checkout to arrive on your "Amazon Day," will be waiting on your doorstep when Thursday comes around.
+That day will remain as your default for future weeks unless you change it at checkout.

 Prime members who join the program will still be able to select their regular one-day, two-day and no-rush shipping options (if they're available) for every order.
 Most items that are available for two-day deliveries will get the new Amazon Day option.